timoanttila/Svelte-Doksut/README.md

 However, I really like websites created by Swagger and our partner uses it.
 I think Swagger’s way of using the JSON file is really good, so I made a simple version of it.

 Doksut is a very simple JSON reader that turns data into an easy-to-read website.
 JSON format and the style of the page is similar to Swagger.
-The JSON sample codes are awful to write, but I only use them in one project.
-Not mandatory.

 Builded file [doksut.js](https://github.com/timoanttila/Svelte-Doksut/blob/main/docs/doksut.js) is only 13.8 KB and can be attached to any file on the website.
 Reads [/docs.json](https://github.com/timoanttila/Svelte-Doksut/blob/main/docs/docs.json) by default.